mossbanay/Psychology-3-4/Glossary.md

 Daydreaming is an ASC in which an individual shifts away from external stimuli to instead focus on internal thoughts

+### Declarative memory
+##### See also procedural memory

+Declarative memory involves memory for facts, events and general knowledge.
+Declarative memory is also split into two sub-types of memory: episodic and semantic.

 ### Descriptive statistics

 Descriptive statistics include: